 - Give the item a title, description, category, grading period and scale as usual.

-- In Advanced row on the Create screen, click the dropbox icon to disable submissions.
+- In Options, click the dropbox icon to disable submissions.

 - Click Create.